Types of Facelifts

 High SMAS Facelift

-In this technique, the surgeon dissects the SMAS from the underlying tissues and forms a flap of tissue.
-The surgeon sutures the SMAS upwards to hold facial tissues.
+In this technique, the surgeon elevates a SMAS flap from the underlying tissue.
+The surgeon sutures the SMAS upwards to hold facial tissues in a higher position.

 SMAS flap facelift